 Now faith is confidence in what we hope for and assurance about what we do not see.
 This is what the ancients were commended for.
 By faith we understand that the universe was formed at God’s command, so that what is seen was not made out of what was visible….And without faith it is impossible to please God, because anyone who comes to Him must believe that He exists and that He rewards those who earnestly seek Him.4

-Hilary of Poitiers (310–367), the Christian theologian and hymn writer, reminds us that the Lord is a competent witness for Himself, being known only by Himself.
-Hilary wrote, “The perfection of learning is to know God in such a way that, though you realize He is knowable, yet you know Him as indescribable.”
+Hilary of Poitiers (310–367), the Christian theologian, reminds us that the Lord is a competent witness, being fully known only by Himself.
+Hilary wrote, “The perfection of learning is to know God in such a way that, though you realize He is knowable, yet you know Him also as indescribable.”
 The Lord is the Originator of all natural light and spiritual enlightenment, but God the Holy Spirit must first turn on the switch of faith for us to see properly.
 Let’s ask Him to do that for us.

 God delights in His creation and He delights in people who trust and obey Him.
 Praise the Lord!